maximyudayev/Knowledge-Vault/Summary/Spatial Temporal Graph Convolutional Networks for Skeleton-Based Action Recognition.md

 - Stacking multiple GCN layers generates higher-level feature maps.
 - Spatial temporal graph is used to form a hierarchical representation of the skeleton sequences.
 - 9 GCN layers: 3 of 64 channels, 3 of 128 channels, and 3 of 256 channels.
 All with temporal kernel size of 9, a residual connection, and 0.5 dropout probability.
-- 4th and 7th temporal convolutional layers have stride of 2 for pooling.
+  4th and 7th temporal convolutional layers have stride of 2 for pooling, and also have a $1\times 1$ 2D convolution in the residual connection to match the layer's output dimension.
-- Global pooling at the end is done to get 256 feature vector for the input sequence and fed through the SoftMax.
+  Global pooling at the end is done to get 256 feature vector for the input sequence and fed through the SoftMax. ^4e9dea
 - Weight matrix in GCN is shared among nodes: varying node degrees are dealt with by appropriate normalization of the adjacency matrix.
 ## Skeleton Graph Construction
 Graph is comprised of a set of nodes $V=\{v_{ti}|t=1,...,T;i=1,...,N\}$, which are interconnected with a set of edges $E$, split across 2 subsets: $E_{S}=\{v_{ti}v_{tj}|(i,j)\in H\}$ - intra-frame skeleton connections, $E_{F}=\{v_{ti}v_{t+1)i}\}$ - inter-frame same joint connections. $E_{F}$ represents trajectory of a joint $i$ over time.